fabric/fabric/sites/docs/upgrading.rst

   use case is no longer a second-class citizen; instead, the library functionality has been designed first, with the CLI/task features built on top of it.
+- Invoke's design includes `explicit user-facing testing functionality
+  <testing-user-code>`; if you didn't find a way to write tests for your
+  Fabric-using code before, it should be much easier now.

+    - We recommend trying to write tests early on; they will help clarify the upgrade process for you & also make the process safer!

 API organization
 ================